 - The squatter must be able to show proof that they have been paying taxes for the 7 uninterrupted years.
 If they fail to do so, their Adverse Possession claim will be invalid.

-Fortunately, removing a squatter from your Washington property is comparatively easy.
-Unlike in most states, all you must do is call the police.
+As a property owner, fortunately, removing squatters from your Washington real estate property is comparatively easy and not a long process.
+Unlike in most states, all you have to do for an eviction is call the police.
 More precisely, you are required to serve a declaration form to a peace officer.

-Once they have the form, they will give the squatter an opportunity to present their defense.
-If they don't present any credible evidence, then the peace officer will have no other option but to evict them from the property.
+Once they have the form, they will start the process.
+They'll give the squatters an opportunity to present their defense.
+If they don't present any credible evidence, then the peace officer will have no other option but to evict them from the rental premises.

-How do I protect my Washington home from squatters?
+How do I protect my home from squatters?

-Luckily, there are a couple of things you can do to protect your Washington home from a potential invader.
+Luckily, there are a couple of things you can do to protect your home from a potential unwanted person.

 Here are some tips: